jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 * `test_converting_timedelta_to_string`_
 * `test_duration_w_date_and_time`_

-  - using `random.randint`_ to generate a random integer
+  - using `random.randint`_ to generate random integers
   - using a random timestamp ranging from ``'00:00'`` up to and including ``'23:59'`` as inputs for ``wake_time`` and ``sleep_time``
   - confirming a ValueError_ is raised when ``wake_time`` is earlier than ``sleep_time``
   - `test_duration_w_hours`_